About Donna Windard

 I joined the School of Sport, Coaching, and Exercise Science in November 2008 having worked and studied at Brunel University.
 I specialise in research which increases our understanding of the impact of recent UK sport and educational policies on the structure and organisation of PE, teachers’ ideologies and teachers’ pedagogies.
 I currently supervise both undergraduate and postgraduate students at Lincoln, and contribute to a number of research groups including HART and YSR.

-Programme Leader for the (BSc Hons) PE and Sport programme Personal Tutor for BSc Sport Development and Coaching Member of School Ethics Committee Member of College Academic Affairs Committee Module leader for Sport Development Envrionment, Advanced Research Methods and Contemporary Issues in PE
+Programme Leader for the (BSc Hons) PE and Sport programme.
+Personal Tutor for BSc Sport Development and Coaching and BSc PE and Sport.
+Co -Chair of School Athena Swan Self Assessment Team.
+Member of School Ethics Committee.
+Module leader for Sport Development Environment, Advanced Research Methods, Contemporary Issues in PE and New Directions in PE.

 Physical education policy and practice